Success of a software project depends to a great extent on its developers.

 Sharing company values with staff starts with recruitment.

 During more than 10 years in the business we have learned that hiring the right people takes time and effort on both sides.
 That’s the only way to build a successful company with happy employees that provide quality services to their clients.

-If you are interested in different cooperation models we offer, please visit Work with us page.
+If you are interested in different cooperation models we offer, please contact us.

 About the author

 Borrow your designer’s eyes, don’t be a monkey and subscribe to the Lifelong Learning University ... what the heck?
 Check out our tips how to become a better front-end developer.